 IRON, IRON OXIDE FUMES - Acute exposure to the eyes may result in mild conjunctivitis.
-Overexposure can cause siderosis (deposits of iron in lungs) which some researchers believe may affect pulmonary function.
+Overexposure can cause siderosis (deposits of iron in lungs ) which some researchers believe may affect pulmonary function.
 Lungs will clear in time when exposure to iron and its compounds ceases.
 Iron and magnetite (Fe3O4) are not regarded as fibrogenic materials.

 MANGANESE - Can cause irritation of the eyes, skin and respiratory tract.
-Acute overexposure can cause metal fume fever characterized by chills, fever, upset stomach, vomiting, and irritation of the throat and aching of body.
+Acute overexposure can cause metal fume fever characterized by chills, fever, upset stomach, vomiting, irritation of the throat and aching of body.
 Recovery is generally complete within 48 hours of the overexposure.
 Long-term overexposure to manganese compounds may affect the central nervous system.
 Symptoms may be similar to Parkinson's Disease and can include slowness, changes in handwriting, gait impairment, muscle spasms and cramps and less commonly, tremor and behavioral changes.
 Employees who are overexposed to manganese compounds should be seen by a physician for early detection of neurologic problems.
 Overexposure to manganese and manganese compounds above safe exposure limits can cause irreversible damage to the central nervous system, including the brain, symptoms of which may include slurred speech, lethargy, tremor, muscular weakness, psychological disturbances and spastic gait.

 SILICON (inert dusts) - Chronic overexposures can cause chronic bronchitis and narrowing airways.
+ALUMINUM OXIDE - Low health risk by inhalation.
+Long term overexposure may cause irritation of the respiratory system.
+SILICA (AMORPHOUS) - The National Toxicology Program indicates there is sufficient evidence for the carcinogenicity or respirable crystalline silica in experimental animals.
+Increases in incidence of lung cancers have been found in inhalation studies in rats.
+An IARC working group reported there is limited evidence for the carcinogenicity of crystalline silica in humans.
+Research indicates that silica is present in welding fume in the amorphous form which has not been associated to any significant degree with lung pneumoconiosis.
 MAGNESIUM, MAGNESIUM OXIDE - No adverse long term health effects have been reported in the literature.
 TITANIUM DIOXIDE - Pulmonary irritation and slight fibrosis.
 CALCIUM OXIDE - Dust or fumes may cause irritation of the respiratory system, skin and eyes.
 Prolonged overexposure may cause ulceration of the skin and perforation of the nasal septum, dermatitis and pneumonia.

-POTASSIUM/SODIUM SILICATE - Inhalation of mist or fume can cause irritation of the nasal and respiratory passages.
-Ingestion can produce gastrointestinal irritation, nausea, vomiting, diarrhea, accompanied by potentially severe tissue damage.
-No known chronic effects have been noted.
+SODIUM OXIDE - Dust or fumes may cause irritation of the respiratory system, skin and eyes.
+Prolonged overexposure may cause ulceration of the skin and perforation of the nasal septum, dermatitis and pneumonia.
 OZONE and NITROGEN OXIDES - These gases are formed due to interactions of the arc with the surrounding air of the welding arc .Both gases can cause irritation of eyes, nose and respiratory system.
 And also can produce longer term lung effects such as decreased lung capacity, chronic bronchitis, and emphysema.
 Of particular concern with both gases is that exposure to high levels can result in acute lung effects such as delayed pulmonary edema.
 Effects can be delayed.